gustybear/website_academic/content/authors/matthew-troglia/_index.md

 +++
-# About/Biography widget.
-widget = "about"
-active = true
-date = "2016-04-20T00:00:00"
-author = "Matthew Troglia"
+title = "Matthew Troglia"

-# Order that this section will appear in.
-weight = 5

 # Display name
-name = "Matthew Troglia"
+authors = "Matthew Troglia"

 # Is this the primary user of the site?
 superuser = false